 Aloha friends!
-Yes, I am still imagining we are in Hawaii even though we’ve been home for almost two weeks!
+Even though we’ve been home for almost two weeks, I am still reminiscing about our Hawaii vacation and our stay at the Moana Surfrider Hotel!
 This year, in honor of our 20 year wedding anniversary and my son’s 8th grade graduation, we chose Oahu and Maui for our family vacation.
 It’s a big year for all of us so why not take a big vacation?!!
 Since we live on the east coast, a trip to Hawaii really has to be saved for a special occasion.

 I will give you a full trip report with details on all our activities in another post.
 For now, I will start with the fabulous hotel we stayed in during our 3 nights in Oahu…the classic, Westin Moana Surfrider Hotel in Waikiki…